CEPH-unibe/ACTUAL_Weekly_Participant_Environmental_Screening/README.md

 # Processing Pipelines

-A description of the processing and aggregation of of the output of different devices.
+A description of the processing and aggregation of the output of different devices.

 ### REDCap